Sprinkles Cupcakes: History

 In 2002, Candace Nelson and her husband Charles Nelson, both investment bankers, visited Candace's sister in New York and tried the cupcakes at Magnolia Bakery.
-Candace decided that it was "time for cupcakes to stop being the backup dancer to cakes".
+Candace decided that it was "time for cupcakes to stop being the backup dancer to cakes."
 Having started a custom cake business after attending Tante Marie's Pastry Program in San Francisco, she set her sights on cupcakes.
 "I was taking orders for special occasion cakes which I came to realize are, by definition, reserved for special, infrequent occasions," she said.
 "I wanted to create an artful and handcrafted dessert, yet one which people could eat on a daily basis...which led me to reinvent and elevate the lowly cupcake."

 Although starting a cupcake bakery was a "high-risk venture" and the bakery business was in a four-year no carb decline, the Nelsons pursued their dream.
 Their "sleek, minimalistic" store was designed by an architect from Vienna and the logo and packaging were created by a former Martha Stewart employee with design help from graphic designers Kevin Hagen and David Irvin.
 On April 13, 2005, the Nelsons opened Sprinkles' first store on Little Santa Monica Boulevard in Beverly Hills.
-The first day, the cupcakes sold out in three hours, and 2,000 cupcakes were sold the first week.
+On the first day, the cupcakes sold out in three hours, and 2,000 cupcakes were sold the first week.

 Candace is described as taking a "sophisticated" twist on the classic cupcake, using ingredients like sweet cream butter, pure Nielsen-Massey Madagascar Bourbon vanilla, Callebaut chocolate, fresh bananas and carrots, real strawberries, and natural citrus zests.
 She also creates products such as vegan and gluten-free cupcakes and even cupcakes with dog-friendly ingredients.
 The cupcakes are baked fresh daily and are free from preservatives, trans fats, and artificial flavors.

 In 2018, Sprinkles began offering layer cakes in varying flavors.

 Locations

-Sprinkles has 24 locations throughout the United States (Beverly Hills, Chicago, Dallas, Georgetown, The Grove, Downtown Los Angeles, Westlake Village, Houston, La Jolla, New York City, Palo Alto, Scottsdale, Las Vegas, Tampa, San Ramon, and Newport Beach), with plans to open in 15 more cities including London and Tokyo.
+Sprinkles has 25 locations throughout the United States (Beverly Hills, Dallas, Georgetown, The Grove, Downtown Los Angeles, Westlake Village, Houston, La Jolla, New York City, Palo Alto, Scottsdale, Las Vegas, Tampa, San Ramon, and Newport Beach), with plans to open in 15 more cities including London and Tokyo.
 The Nelsons also started a traveling "Sprinklesmobile", a Mercedes Sprinter van designed by Sprinkles architect Andrea Lenardin and built by "Pimp My Ride's" West Coast Customs.
-In 2007 the company developed a line of cupcake mixes sold exclusively through Sprinkles and Williams Sonoma stores in the United States and Canada.
 In February 2011 Sprinkles released an iPhone app that features free cupcakes and virtual gifting.

 Sprinkles Cupcakes opened its first New York City store on May 13, 2011.
-A second New York City store opened at Brookfield Place in the fall of 2013.
-In 2013, a branch was opened in Kuwait.
 In late 2016, a location opened in Downtown Disney at the Disneyland Resort in Anaheim, California.